kubernetes-retired/service-catalog/docs/walkthrough.md

 ---

 This document assumes that you've installed Service Catalog onto your cluster.
-If you haven't, please see [install.md](./install.md).
+If you haven't, please see the [installation instructions](./install.md).
 Optionally you may install the Service Catalog CLI, svcat.
 Examples for both svcat and kubectl are provided so that you may follow this walkthrough using svcat or using only kubectl.